 Iris-Tatjana Kolassa studied Psychology from 1997-2002 at the University of Konstanz and the University of Minnesota in Minneapolis, USA.
 She completed her Ph.D. in 2004 at the University of Jena and worked afterwards as a postdoc in Clinical Psychology and Clinical & Neuropsychology at the University of Konstanz.
 In 2006 she became a junior fellow (WIN-Kollegiat) of the Heidelberg Academy of Sciences and a fellow of the Zukunftskolleg of the University of Konstanz.
-In 2008 she was awarded an independent Emmy Noether Junior Research Group by the German Research Foundation.
+In 2008 she was awarded an independent Emmy Noether Junior Research Group by the German Research Foundation and 2019 an ERC Consolidator Grant by the European Research Council.
 Since 2010 she is head of Clinical & Biological Psychology at the Ulm University.
 She received several awards, among them the prestigious Janet Taylor Spence Award for Transformative Early Career Contributions to Psychological Science of the international Association for Psychological Science (APS), the Young Investigator Award of the German Society for Psychotraumatology (DeGPT Foerderpreis der Falk-von-Reichenbach-Stiftung) and the Science Award of the City of Ulm.
 As a liaison lecturer for the German Academic Scholarship Foundation Prof. Kolassa is committed to the promotion of young scientists and the interdisciplinary dialogue.

 Head of Dept. Clinical & Biological Psychology